ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 # 6. Summary

-The end result can be summarized as:
+The end result can be summarized as follows:

 - The classifier is able to detect the black car very good.
 - The classifier detects the white car less robustly, but still quite good.